Homogeneity and heterogeneity: Etymology and spelling

 Alternate spellings omitting the last -e- (and the associated pronunciations) are common, but mistaken: homogenous is strictly a biological/pathological term which has largely been replaced by homologous.
-But use of homogenous to mean homogeneous has seen a rise since 2000 sufficient enough for it to now be considered an "established variant".
+But use of homogenous to mean homogeneous has seen a rise since 2000, enough for it to now be considered an "established variant".
 Similarly, heterogenous is a spelling traditionally reserved to biology and pathology, referring to the property of an object in the body having its origin outside the body.

 Scaling

 The concepts are the same to every level of complexity.
 From atoms to galaxies, plants, animals, humans, and other living organisms all share both a common or unique set of complexities.

 Hence, an element may be homogeneous on a larger scale, compared to being heterogeneous on a smaller scale.
 This is known as an effective medium approximation.